Jamake Highwater: False ancestry claims

 Following his move to New York in 1969, Marks claimed his new identity as Jamake Highwater.
 He said that he had been adopted as an Indian child from Montana by a Greek-American family and raised in Los Angeles (a variation he told was that the family was Armenian).
-Another time he said that the Marks family had adopted him as a child.
+Another time, he said that the Marks family had adopted him as a child.
 In yet another version he said both his parents were Cherokee.
 He reportedly graduated from North Hollywood High School, attended college in Los Angeles, and gained a PhD degree by the age of 20; this information was never documented.

 Marks gave conflicting accounts of his purported Native American background.
 He never said that he was enrolled in a Cherokee tribe, but that he had "recovered" his Native identity.

 Marks's false claims to American Indian ancestry were explored and documented by Hank Adams (Assiniboine) in a 1984 Akwesasne Notes article.
 He identified Marks's inconsistencies about birthplace and date, parents, college, and other biographical details.
 Between 1982 and 1983, Marks and his Primal Mind Foundation had received more than $825,000 in federal grant money from the Corporation for Public Broadcasting (CPB), based on his claimed identification as Native American.
 His claims of Native ancestry were strongly disputed by American Indian activists and intellectuals, who argued that his works were inauthentic and stereotypical.
 They said that he had illegally received the grant money by misrepresenting material facts about his life.

 Investigative journalist Jack Anderson followed up on Marks in 1984, revealing the inconsistencies in the writer's biography and ultimately, his pose.
 His column, "A Fabricated Indian?", was published in The Washington Post.
 Following the major exposé by Anderson, Marks stopped claiming Cherokee heritage in his promotional literature; however, he continued to take advantage of having become publicly established as an "Indian" figure.
 When questioned by Anderson about why he had assumed a Cherokee identity, Marks said that he had thought he could not break into the writing world otherwise.

 Two years after Anderson's exposé, Marks published Shadow Show: An Autobiographical Insinuation (1986), in which he wrote: "the greatest mystery of my life is my own identity."
-Vizenor commented on this that the "impostor" was an artist, and his "insinuations are clever simulations, but surely not a great mystery".
+Native American intellectual Gerald Vizenor (Anishinaabe) commented on this that the "impostor" was an artist, and his "insinuations are clever simulations, but surely not a great mystery".